emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 known to your local librarians.
 Some repositories may require specific identifiers and these could change with time.
 For instance, NCBI sequence data will in the future only be identified by "accession.version" IDs.
-The the old "GI" identifiers (in use since 1994) will be retired from use [@ncbi].
+The "GI" identifiers (in use since 1994) will be retired in late 2016 [@ncbi].

 Even as identifier standards may change over time, datasets can evolve over time as well.
 In order to distinguish between different versions